 How Treatment Works – What to Expect

 Unlike crowns, having veneers installed is a fairly simple, painless process.
-The process will begin with a consultation where you’ll meet with Dr. Curry to discuss your dental goals and learn if you’re a good candidate for veneers.
+The process will begin with a consultation where you’ll meet with Dr. Curry to discuss your dental goals and learn if you’re a good candidate for veneers or if a different procedure might be a better fit.
 Dr. Curry will go over your options and help you decide on the type of veneer that will work the best for you.
 Next, you will make another appointment for the veneer procedure.
 The length of the procedure will depend on which type of veneers you choose, porcelain or composite.

 Composite Veneer Procedure